How to Install Pavers

 Depending on the shape or pattern of your paver installation you might need to cut some of the pavers.
 When you begin to cut your pavers, use a cutoff saw with a water attachment.
 We use a Stihl TS420 cutoff saw with a water attachment.
 In many states including New Jersey, it’s illegal to cut pavers without using water because of how much dust it generates.
 Make sure you wear proper eye protection and a breathing mask to keep the particles out of your eyes and mouth.

 For any of the pavers you cut, you’ll need to wash and scrub off the concrete slurry.
-Afterwards, wash the remaining pavers with your hose.
+Afterward, wash the remaining pavers with your hose.
 Make sure you don’t use to much water and keeping it a low pressure so you don’t deteriorate the foundation.

 After all the pavers are in position it’s time to lay the edging restraint.
 Make sure the edging is secure and snug against the pavers to prevent shifting.